Pylons/pyramid/docs/narr/security.rst

 ========

-:mod:`repoze.bfg` provides an optional declarative authorization system that prevents views that are protected by a :term:`permission` from being invoked when the user represented by credentials in the :term:`request` does not have an appropriate level of access in a specific context.
+:mod:`repoze.bfg` provides an optional declarative authorization system that prevents a :term:`view` from being invoked when the user represented by credentials in the :term:`request` does not have an appropriate level of access in a specific context.

 Authorization is enabled by modifying your application's invocation of ``repoze.bfg.router.make_app``, often located in the ``run.py`` module